 - A good, progressive training programme is crucial and will enable you to actually enjoy the challenge!
 It should include walking/running, swimming, cycling and some sort of upper body workout for paddling; kayaking would be the best thing but training on the rowing machine in the gym would be a good substitute.
 Dont forget that you have 2,500m of ascent and mountainous terrain so make sure you get out in as many hills as you can.
 For more information on training please see Training & Preparation.

-The Event Hub is where it’s at – registration check-in, the start, kayak/bike transition, finish, camping, feast, accommodation, ceilidh, fireworks and Sunday activities.
-You will need to be at the Event Hub on Friday 12 July by 20.00 for the compulsory safety brief.
+The Event Hub is where it’s at – registration check-in, the start, kayak/bike transition, finish, camping, feast, accommodation, ceilidh, fireworks and Sunday activities all take place here.
+You will need to be at the Event Hub on Friday 11 July by 20.00 for the compulsory safety brief.
 Registration check-in is open from 15.00 – 22.30, you can check-in before or after the safety brief.

 What support do we provide?